rails-to-cosmos/mtac-automaton/README.md

 ## Docker

-The `ScrambledWordMatcher` can also be built and run using Docker.
+The Scrambled Word Matcher can also be built and run using Docker.
 This ensures that your execution environment is consistent and isolated from the host system.

 ### Building the Docker Image